elyra-ai/community/contributing.md

 # Contributing code changes

-Please review the preceding section before proposing a code change.
+Please review the following section before proposing a code change.
 This section documents how to do so.

 ***
 **When you contribute code, you affirm that the contribution is your original work and that you license the